zheminzhou/SPARSE/docs/parameter.rst

 ==================
 Parameter settings
 ==================
 All the default parameters are stored in parameter.py.
-Some parameters here need to be specified during installation, while others can be specified for each database or for each SPARSE run
+Users do not need to specifiy these parameters in most of cases.
+Some parameters here may need to be specified during installation, while others can be specified for each database or for each SPARSE run.

 Installation parameters
 -----------------------